CSA-OCP-GER/unicorn/challenges.istio.4.sm-circuitbreaker.md

 ## Deploy Circuit Breaker rules ##

-We are now going to implement the "Circuit Breaker" pattern, to immediatly send an error to the caller when more than one http request is in pending state.
+We are now going to implement the "Circuit Breaker" pattern, to immediately send an error to the caller when more than one http request is in pending state.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3